React View Transitions: A Hands-On Look

 What Works Well

-Shared element transitions are genuinely impressive.
-The list-to-detail pattern — where a card morphs into a full page — looks slick with very little code.
-This used to require significant effort.
+Shared element transitions.
+The list-to-detail pattern — where a card morphs into a full page — works well with very little code.

-Browser support is the elephant in the room.
-Cross-document view transitions (MPA) landed in Chrome and Edge but Firefox and Safari are still catching up.
-Same-document transitions have broader support, but you need to check your audience.
+Browser support.
+Cross-document view transitions (MPA) are available in Chrome and Edge.
+Firefox and Safari are still catching up.
+Same-document transitions have broader support.

-Complex transitions get finicky fast.
-Once you go beyond simple fades and morphs, you're back to writing detailed CSS animations.
-The API gives you the hooks, but it doesn't magically handle every case.
+Complex transitions.
+Beyond simple fades and morphs, we are back to writing detailed CSS animations.
 Animations where elements change size, position, and content simultaneously can produce visual artifacts.

 React's integration is still evolving.
-The <ViewTransition> component works, but the ergonomics around things like conditional transitions or transition groups could be smoother.
-The API surface might change.
+The <ViewTransition> component works, but the ergonomics around conditional transitions and transition groups may change.

 import { ViewTransition } from 'react';